Site Plans for Tree Removal Permits

 While we cannot guarantee that your tree removal permit will be granted, we absolutely do guarantee that our site plan will be accepted unless it requires a stamp from an architect, engineer, or surveyor.
 In our more than two decades of creating site plans, we have never had a site plan denied for an over-the-counter permit.

 How to Get Started with My Site Plan

 Before you do anything else, reach out to whoever is in charge of tree removal in your area.
 You should be able to find out with nothing more than a quick Google search.
-After you know what the requirements are, all you have to do is pick the plan you want from us and add in whatever details you need.
+After you know what the requirements are, you have to pick the plan you want from us and add in whatever details you need.